9point/MLAPIServer/README.md

 ## Deploy

-Before this projet can be deployed, the following must be done:
+Before this project can be deployed, the following must be done:

 - The following environment variables must be defined: